jorgenkg/promise-priority-queue/README.md

 Type: `number`

-The `priority` must be less than or equal to `bucketCount-1` .
+The `priority` must be in the range`[0, bucketCount-1]` .
 The task with the lowest priority value will be executed first.

 ##### task